-Title Energiser/ Recap Duration 10 minutes Activity Details Participants perform an action song, followed by a quick quiz which enables recall from previous sessions.
-Key Message - Revision of the previous sessions.
-Murti-Kalakar : Introduction to Hormones 10 minutes Participants are introduced to 'hormones'. - The changes in our body at the time of puberty are induced by hormones, and it is not something we can control.
-Messengers of Puberty : Understanding Hormones 10 minutes Participants learn more about hormones and the primary sex hormones in our bodies - oestrogen, progesterone and testosterone through an activity.
+Title Duration Activity Details Vey Massage Energiser/ Recap 10 minutes Activity Details Participants perform an action song, followed by a quick quiz which enables recall from previous sessions.
+Key Message Revision of the previous sessions.
+Murti-Kalakar : Introduction to Hormones 10 minutes Participants are introduced to 'hormones'.
+The changes in our body at the time of puberty are induced by hormones, and it is something that we cannot control Messengers of Puberty: Understanding Hormones 10 minutes Participants learn more about hormones and the primary sex hormones in our bodies - oestrogen, progesterone and testosterone through an activity.
 There are three sex hormones which are primarily responsible for the changes that are experienced during puberty.
 These hormones are called oestrogen, progesterone, and testosterone.
 All three hormones are present in all bodies in varying quantities.
-Understanding Bodily Diversity 20 minutes Participants are introduced to bodies with intersex variation.
+Understanding Bodily Diversity 20 minutes Participants are introduced to intersex bodies.
 There are more than 2 sexes and that's more common than we thought it to be Society has not respected persons with intersex variations and their rights.
-We don't have as much information about bodies with intersex variations and their issues as we have for male and female bodies.
-Rainbow Revolution 10 minutes Participants perform an activity to understand diversity better. -We are all on a spectrum, it is important to recognise and respect everyone's diverse experiences.
+We don't have as much information about intersex bodies and their issues as we have for male and female bodies.
+Closing/ Question Time 10 minutes Participants get time to discuss, give feedback and ask/write questions